Artificial island

-An artificial island is an island that has been constructed by people rather than formed by natural means.
+An artificial island or man-made island is an island that has been constructed by humans rather than formed through natural processes.
+Other definitions may suggest that artificial islands are lands with the characteristics of human intervention in their formation process, while others argue that artificial islands are created by expanding existing islets, constructing on existing reefs, or amalgamating several islets together.
+Although constructing artificial islands is not a modern phenomenon, there is no definite legal definition of it.
 Artificial islands may vary in size from small islets reclaimed solely to support a single pillar of a building or structure to those that support entire communities and cities.
+Archaeologists argue that such islands were created as far back as the Neolithic era.
 Early artificial islands included floating structures in still waters or wooden or megalithic structures erected in shallow waters (e.g. crannógs and Nan Madol discussed below).

-In modern times artificial islands are usually formed by land reclamation, but some are formed by the incidental isolation of an existing piece of land during canal construction (e.g. Donauinsel, Ko Kret, and much of Door County, Wisconsin), or flooding of valleys resulting in the tops of former knolls getting isolated by water (e.g., Barro Colorado Island).
+In modern times, artificial islands are usually formed by land reclamation, but some are formed by flooding of valleys resulting in the tops of former knolls getting isolated by water (e.g., Barro Colorado Island).
+There are several reasons for the construction of these islands, which include residential, industrial, commercial, structural (for bridge pylons) or strategic purposes.
 One of the world's largest artificial islands, René-Levasseur Island, was formed by the flooding of two adjacent reservoirs.
+Technological advancements have made it feasible to build artificial islands in waters as deep as 75 meters.
+The size of the waves and the structural integrity of the island play a crucial role in determining the maximum depth.